 Companies also like to use Pinterest if they have a large product and diverse product line.
 They can have different boards to display the various products or services offered; and users can choose to follow the boards individually, allowing them to have control over what they see in their feed.
 This is very important as it means are less likely to unfollow you as they won’t be targeted with messages they have no interest in.

-If you're ready to take the first step in this sector, check out the latest marketing and PR graduate schemes today.
+If you're ready to take the first step in this sector, browse graduate jobs in marketing and PR today.